 "In addition to the land on which the Hillstreet stands the Keith-Albee-Orpheum Circuit owns a large adjoining plot of land on Olive Street.
 As in many other instances the erection of the Hillstreet Theatre stimulated property development in this vicinity.
 Since the ground was broken for the Hillstreet Theatre millions of dollars of improvements have been added in this district."

-A 1930 ad for a film-only policy at the Orpheum and a "9 Feature Show" including RKO vaudeville at the RKO.
-Thanks to Ken McIntyre for posting the ad on the Photos of Los Angeles Facebook page.
-In mid-1930 and early 1931 the Hillstreet was advertising "the only RKO vaudeville in Southern California."
+In mid-1930 and early 1931 the Hillstreet was still advertising "the only RKO vaudeville in Southern California."
 RKO put vaudeville back into the Orpheum for a spell in 1932 before shutting the theatre down at the end of the year.

-The first three-strip technicolor feature at the Hillstreet.
+The first three-strip technicolor feature at the Hillstreet, booking day-and-date with the Warner Hollywood.
 Thanks to Ken McIntyre for finding the July 10, 1935 L.A.
 Times ad.

 A 1937 L.A.
 Times article noting that the theatre was running at a loss.
 Thanks to Ken McIntyre for finding the item.